puchee99/JOBcn-DS-2022/README.md

 * Take the columns with a correlation greater than 0.05.

-* Add new data from bug 2 to level the number of samples.
-We do not level them completely because we want to maintain consistency with the actual data.
+Distribution of the data in the variables with a greater correlation with `y`:

+![product-screenshot]

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Model
+* Before training the model, we added new data from bug 2 to level the number of samples.
+We do not level them completely because we want to maintain consistency with the actual data.
 MulticlassSimpleClassification(

     (layer1): Linear(in_features=5, out_features=512, bias=True)